-- Designing surveys is not easy

-- Using pre-existing surveys

-- How to design your survey
+- Using pre-existing surveys - How to design your survey

 Surveys can be good way to collect data from a larger group of people than is possible through qualitative methods.
 But there are some pitfalls to avoid.
 A survey is often seen as a simple way to get information from lots of people; but it is easy to do it badly and to create a lot of work to analyse the responses.